15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 Small coolers and other types of waterproof or water-friendly containers designed for SUPs are available, too.

-If you like the idea of taking pictures with your smart phone when you’re out paddle boarding, invest in a waterproof phone case designed for the purpose.
+If you like the idea of taking pictures with your smartphone when you’re out paddle boarding, invest in a waterproof phone case designed for this purpose.
 It’ll include a lanyard so you can hang it around your neck.
-While your phone may be 100% waterproof, it won’t float if you drop it in!
+While your phone may be 100% waterproof, it won’t float if you drop it in the water!

-(WARNING: These cases don’t seem to be overly durable, so be sure to check seams and attachment points every time you use it.
+(WARNING: Some of these cases aren't overly durable, so be sure to check seams and attachment points every time you use one.
 Yes, speaking from experience!)

-If your PFD doesn’t have pockets for your keys, ID or other important items you bring along, get a waterproof hip bag to keep them in while you paddle.
+If your PFD doesn’t have pockets for your keys, ID or other important items you want to keep on your body rather than in a separate dry bag or container, get a waterproof hip bag to keep them in while you paddle.

 Depending on where you plan to SUP, consider a pair of comfortable water shoes.
-They’ll protect your feet from hot sand, rocks, gravel, broken glass and other hazards while you walk to and from your launch point.
+They’ll protect your feet from hot sand, rough terrain like rocks and gravel, broken glass and other hazards while you walk to and from your launch point.

 If you don’t want to wear them on your board, you can always strap them to your bungees or put them inside a dry bag while you paddle.